quavedev/code-challenge-dot-net/README.md

 1. Use:
    - .NET for the backend API
-   - React for frontend views
+   - Vue.js 2.x for frontend views
    - SQL Server or PostgreSQL for data
    - TailwindCSS for styling